 8.1.1 Welding procedure used for the manufacture of the titanium alloy structures subject to survey by the Register shall be approved by the Register and comply with Section 8, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

 Russian Maritime Register of Shipping

 Rules for the Classification and Construction of Sea-Going Ships Part XIV Welding

-The edition is prepared by Russian Maritime Register of Shipping 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/en/
+FAI "Russian Maritime Register of Shipping" 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/en